|

 Yes.
 A patient may transition through the phases forward from acute treatment to bridging therapy to treatment refractory, provided they meet the criteria for each phase.

-In addition, bridging therapy can be skipped and patients can transition from acute to treatment refractory, providing all criteria is met.
+In addition, bridging therapy can be skipped and patients can transition from acute to treatment refractory, providing all criteria are met.
 However, they cannot return to an earlier phase once progressed.

 For example, a patient who has entered bridging therapy cannot go back to acute severe treatment.
 By the same logic, once a patient enters the treatment refractory setting, they are not allowed to move back to acute severe or bridging therapy.